gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ### EBS

-- Can be attached to only one instance at a time
+- Can be attached to only one instance at a time (unless "Multi-Attach" feature is enabled)
 - Are locked at the Availability Zone (AZ) level (e.g., `us-east-1a`)
-- `gp2` volume type: I/O increases if the disk size increases
+- `gp2` (SSD backed): I/O increases if the disk size increases, `3` IOPS per GB -- which means that at `5334` GB we are at max IOPS, baseline of `3000` IOPS and throughput of `125` MiB/s
-- `io1`: can increase I/O independently
+- `gp3` (SSD backed): can scale IOPS (input/output operations per second) and throughput independently
+- `io1`/`io2` (SSD backed): provisioned IOPS, can increase I/O independently, for critical business applications that need more than `16000` IOPS, can be used as EC2 root volume
 - To migrate an EBS volume across AZs:
   - Take a snapshot
   - Restore the snapshot to another AZ
   - EBS backups use I/O and you shouldn't run them while your application is handling a lot of traffic since you will be affecting performance (since IOPS is limited)
+- **Only EBS or instance storage can be used as a root volume**
-- **Root** EBS volumes of instances get terminated by default if the EC2 instance get terminated but you can disable that
+- If we have EBS as **root** volume for EC2 instance, then (by default) the volume will get terminated if the EC2 instance is terminated.
+HOWEVER, this behaviour can be disabled

 ![](https://s3.amazonaws.com/gutucristian.com/EBSSnapshot.png)